maariaw/minesweeper-helper/documentation/week-6-report.md

 ### What remains undone?

 All my time went to fixing the algorithm and making the data structures.
 Documentation is where it was two weeks ago, except for JavaDoc.
 This weekly report is a bit late.
 I have not done my code review, and neither has my partner.
 I try to do it early next week, even if I can't get the points, just so they can get some feedback before demos.
 Also I have not even begun performance testing.
 That's something I really need to get done before the demo sessions.
 I can live with only getting the documentation done in time for final submission.
+I should also probably add unit testing for the data structures and for all the new methods in the algorithm.

 ### Hours worked: ~24